OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:8

 > ‘Your hands fashioned me and made me,
-> Yet would You now destroy me?
+> Yet would You now turn to destroy me?

 ## Job 10:9